neoliteconsultant/tulaa/quiz-standalone/README.md

 # About
-Tulaa Software Engineering Interview questions for Full stack software engineer position.
+Java SE application containing solutions to Engineering Interview questions for the Full stack software engineer position.